Laura Steven is an author, journalist and screenwriter from the northernmost town in England. She is basically Leslie Knope.

 The Exact Opposite of Okay, her YA debut about

-The sequel, A Girl Called Shameless, is out now in the UK and Ireland.
-The Love Hypothesis, an LGBTQ
+The sequel, A Girl Called Shameless, is out now in the UK and Ireland, while The Love Hypothesis, her LGBTQ

-Before taking the plunge into full-time writerhood, Laura worked for a glossy lifestyle magazine, then spent three years at Mslexia, a non-profit organisation supporting women writers.
+Before taking the plunge into full-time writerhood, Laura worked for a glossy lifestyle magazine, then spent four years at Mslexia, a charity supporting women writers.
 She has an MA in Creative Writing, and her TV pilot Clickbait reached the final eight in British Comedy's 2016 Sitcom Mission.